Did you know?

 Competitive dancers today are judged on the prescribed technique of the Scottish Official Board of Highland Dancing.
 The dancers are awarded “points” for appearance, points, the position of the hands and feet, and the execution of the intricate steps.
 For example, when a dancer raises her leg, bent at the knee, instead of lifting the knee forward or the foot backward, she should raise the knee sideways and keep it well pressed back.
 In this position the apron of the kilt still remains flat and more or less in the original position.

 Highland Dance is a competitive sport open to boys and girls of all ages.
 Dancers work their way through the skill levels from Primary to Premier, which is the highest level of Highland Dance.

 The Highland Fling originated as a wild dance of triumph following victory in battle.
 It is said to be inspired by the capers of the stag, the dancers upraised arms representing the animals antlers.
 Danced vigorously and exultantly, it is now highly stylized and calls for the greatest skill in technique and exactness of timing.

 Originally the Highland Fling was said to have been done on the shield of the clansman yet today, it has become the classic solo dance at modern competitive dancing events.

 The Sword Dance

 Unlike the three previous dances which are all solo dances, the dances classified as reels have always been group dances for recreational rather than military purposes.
-There are many variations, but the reel is always one of the most stirring events at modern Highland Games.
 Legend has it that the reel originated outside locked church, where it was danced by chilly parishioners as a method of keeping warm while waiting for a tardy clergyman.